How to Save Summertime Magic with Storytelling

 What now?

-Check out the Legacy Recorder Community Guide in print, you can get your hands on that here.
+Check out the Legacy Recorder Community Guide in print and ebook, you can get your hands on that here.
 If you already have a copy, thank you!
 The 5 Minute Storytelling Scripts mentioned in the podcast episodes can be found here.

 All journals can be purchased through Amazon.
 You can find the currently available ones here.
 Including a companion journal to the book linked above.
 The journals are a great way to create a keepsake.
 You can also order multiple copies to have as a workbook for groups that are looking to work together to tell their stories together.